yetanotherco/aligned_layer/infra/watchdog/batcher/README.md

 # Batcher Watchdog

-The Batcher Watchdog checks a prometheus metric and restart the batcher as needed
+The Batcher Watchdog checks a prometheus metric and restart the Batcher as needed.

+The metric is the quantity of batches sent in the last N minutes, defined in the PROMETHEUS_INTERVAL variable.
+Lets call this metric `sent_batches`.

+Since we are sending proofs constantly, the ideal behaviour is the creation of a task every 3 Ethereum blocks (~36 secs).
+So, if the `sent_batches` metrics is 0 it means there is a problem in the Batcher, for example a transaction is stuck in Ethereum and the Batcher is locked waiting for the transaction.
+If this happens, the Watchdog restarts the Batcher.

 ## Configuration